 Your wedding day is a big deal and you’re looking for vendors who not only tell the story of your day, but help craft it into a memorable experience for everyone.
-So, in order to help you avoid the “oh no, what do we say now” realization as soon as you sit down with your potential wedding photographer, here are a few questions to ask.
+So, in order to help you avoid the “oh no, what do we say now” realization as soon as you sit down, so here are a few questions to ask a wedding photographer.
 You probably have seen other lists out there, but from a wedding photographer’s perspective, these are the questions I would love clients to be asking.

 Before you ask any questions

 Remember, this meeting is really about impressions and personality.
+You might have the best list of things ot ask a wedding photographer, but it’s first about the person.
 There is a lot of stuff about your day to cover but remember that you’re also going to spend all day with this person.
 More than any other vendor, you will hang out with your photographer for the whole wedding.
 So, make sure you like being around them as a person.
 That doesn’t necessarily mean that you’re going to be best friends (though I am currently planning a vacation with a couple I met by photographing their wedding, so it does happen).
 Talk about your lives.
 Do you laugh at each other’s jokes?
 Do you have similar hobbies?
 Do you feel heard in these conversations?
 Start by being people first and then the business relationship will follow.

 What makes you excited to photograph weddings?